 Clause 7 – Support

-The management system that supports the environmental objectives and performance, including an ISO representative within the business or organisation that champions ISO 14001requirements, as well as staff awareness and communication.
+The management system that supports the environmental objectives and performance, including an ISO representative within the business or organization that champions ISO 14001 requirements, as well as staff awareness and communication.

 Clause 8 – Operations

-The business or organisation should conduct its operations in a controlled, measured way that ensures any changes or integrations enhance rather than compromise environmental performance, such as the ‘life cycle perspective’.
+The business or organization should conduct its operations in a controlled, measured way that ensures any changes or integrations enhance rather than compromise environmental performance, such as the ‘life cycle perspective’.

 Clause 9 – Performance Evaluation